LEDIG STILLING VED NMBU

 More information about NMBU is available at www.nmbu.no.

 About The Faculty of Biosciences

-Are you interested in exploring through computational analysis how the genome shapes diverse traits?
+Are you interested to explore how the genome shapes diverse traits with the computational analysis?

 About the position